pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## <a id='autocompletion'></a>Autocompletion

-The Apps CLI plug-in provides auto-completion support for commands, positional arguments, flags, and flag values.
+The Tanzu Apps CLI provides auto-completion support for commands, positional arguments, flags, and flag values.

 Add one of the following commands to the shell config file according to your setup: